Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

-The last three columns of Table 2 contain the topological classes of the Fermi seas and their boundaries.
-A schematic representation of every orbifold listed in Table 2 is provided in \cite{dunbar} in pages 79-80.
-There are 7 basic topologies: the 2-sphere ($S^2$), the 2-disk ($D^2$), the real projective plane $\Rb P^2$, the 2-torus ($T^2$), the Klein bottle ($K$), the annulus ($A$) and the M\"obius strip ($M$).
-All of these are Euclidean planar spaces, such that their Euler characteristics is zero (flat orbifolds are known as parabolic).
-This property is automatic in the last 4 classes but not in the first 3.
-Indeed, the real projective plane needs a couple of conical singularities of order 2 to become flat.
-Moreover, the spaces $S^2$ and $D^2$ also require a prescribed number of isolated singularities so that the resulting space is flat: this results in 4 $S^2$ and 8 $D^2$ subclasses.
-These possibilities are determined from the Riemann–Hurwitz formula of the Euler characteristic for an orbifold $O$, which is given by (see, {\it e.g.}, \cite{lim}): \beq \chi(O) = \chi(M) - \sum_{i=1}^{p} \left( 1- \frac{1}{m_i} \right) - \frac{1}{2}\sum_{j=1}^{q} \left( 1- \frac{1}{n_j} \right) \eeq where $\chi(M)$ is the Euler characteristic of the smooth base manifold, $p$ are the cone points of order $m_1 , m_2, \dots , m_p $ and $q$ the corner reflectors of order $n_1 , n_2, \dots , n_q $.
+Consequently, the quotient spaces $\Rb^2/\Gamma$, where $\Gamma$ is one of the space groups given in Table 2 \cite{nilse,lim}, yield 17 (compact and linked) orbifolds in $2d$.
+The topological classes of the Fermi seas and their boundaries are shown in the final three columns of Table 2.
+Each orbifold described in Table 2 is shown schematically on pages 79–80 of \cite{dunbar}.
+The 2-sphere ($S^2$), the 2-disk ($D^2$), the real projective plane $\Rb P^2$, the 2-torus ($T^2$), the Klein bottle ($K$), the annulus ($A$), and the M\"obius strip ($M$) are the seven fundamental topologies.
+These are all Euclidean planar spaces, meaning that they have zero Euler characteristics.
+In the latter four classes, this feature is automatic, but not in the initial three.
+In fact, a few conical singularities of order 2 are required for the real projective plane to become flat.
+Additionally, in order for the final space to be flat, the spaces $S^2$ and $D^2$ also need a certain number of isolated singularities; this leads to 4 $S^2$ and 8 $D^2$ subclasses.
+These possibilities are determined from the Riemann-Hurwitz formula of the Euler characteristic for an orbifold $O$, which is given by (see, {\it e.g.}, \cite{lim}): \beq \chi(O) = \chi(M) - \sum_{i=1}^{p} \left( 1- \frac{1}{m_i} \right) - \frac{1}{2}\sum_{j=1}^{q} \left( 1- \frac{1}{n_j} \right) \eeq where $\chi(M)$ is the Euler characteristic of the smooth base manifold, $p$ are the cone points of order $m_1 , m_2, \dots , m_p $ and $q$ the corner reflectors of order $n_1 , n_2, \dots , n_q $.